From a Yorkshire fruit and veg shop to CEO of a £300m global company. Now back in Yorkshire, working with the kind of owners I grew up around.

 But it never really felt right.

 I was good at it, and I want to be honest about that.
 I learned how to build teams, delegate properly, and lead at scale.
-I developed skills I couldn't have got any other way.
-But underneath all of it, something was missing.
-The lifestyle was relentless, and the more I achieved the more complex and consuming my life became.
+The lifestyle was relentless, though, and the more I achieved the more complex and consuming my life became.

 The moment everything changed

-I took a year off to decompress, reconnecting with family and friends, rediscovering a normal pace of life, and working out what I actually wanted.
+I took a year off.
+Reconnected with family and friends.
+Rediscovered a normal pace of life and worked out what I actually wanted.
 I live in Yorkshire.
 My life is relatively simple, and I realised I liked it that way.
 The pursuit of bigger jobs, bigger paycheques and more status wasn't success.
 It was just more.

-The real clarity was this: a business should serve its owner's life, not consume it.
+The clarity, when it came, was simple: a business should serve its owner's life, not consume it.
 Growth for the sake of growth isn't the goal.
 The goal is building something that gives you the freedom, fulfilment and financial security you actually want.

 Why SMEs